 All of us should cut down on fatty foots and increase the amount of exercise.
 Look to exercise two and a half hours per week.
 For example try to take brisk half hour walks five times per week.

 There are several options to counter impotence.
 The most popular and easy option is tablets which increase the blood supply to the penis.
 There are three main brands, all prescription only, which work in the same way, but have different charecteristics.
 All require sexual stimulation to work and two of them last 4-5 hours, whilst one lasts around 36 hours.
-For more information including a comparison table, please click here.
+For more information including a comparison table, please visit our Erectile Dysfunction treatment page.

 The drug Alprostadil can be used as an alternative to tablets.
 Alprostadil works by relaxing blood vessels to improve blood flow.
 It can be used in the form of an injection, which is injected into the base of the penis or a pellet which is inserted into the hole in the penis for those who do not like needles.
 Alprostadil can work without sexual stimulation.
 This treatment requires a prescription and you can take a free online consultation with our GMC or European registered doctor for Alprostadil or tablets.